This article will help you:

 For more details on working with Experiment SDKs, see the installation guide and the GitHub repository.

-- Next, choose the environment for your experiment from the Environment drop-down menu.
-For more information about working with environments in Experiment, see this Help Center article.
+- Next, choose the deployment for your experiment from the Deployment drop-down menu.
+For more information about working with deployments in Experiment, see this Help Center article.

 - Your flag must have at least one variant.
 The variant is the new feature or product experience you want to roll out to your users.